sajanajk/eleventy-stylus-blog-theme/posts/Testpost.md

 France is urging all European Union countries to start testing passengers arriving from China for COVID, amid an outbreak sweeping the Asian nation.

-So far the only EU countries to require testing are France, Italy and Spain -- plus the United Kingdom outside the bloc -- with EU officials failing to agree a common position at a meeting in Brussels before Christmas.
+So far the only EU countries to require testing are France, Italy and Spain -plus the United Kingdom outside the bloc - with EU officials failing to agree a common position at a meeting in Brussels before Christmas.

 More EU talks will take place this week.